jacob-swanson/personal-site/_posts/2019-02-16-capturing-game-audio-separately-using-shadowplay-and-voicemeeter-banana.md

    This will be your default output device.
 1. Select your speakers as the A1 output using the WDM option.

-Here’s what mine looks like.
+Here's what mine looks like.

 ![Voicemeeter Setup](/assets/voicemeeter-setup.png)